afshinamighi/Courses/FCSPy/challenges/inf-fcspy-challs.md

 	ISBN [GE]-[PP]-[TE]-[CD]

 Example: ISBN 1-85375-390-4.
-GE is 1, PP is 85375, CD is 390 and CD is 4.
+GE is 1, PP is 85375, TE is 390 and CD is 4.
 The elements of the code are separated by spaces or hyphens.
 The sizes of the first three parts are variable, but together they are always 9 characters long.
 The first 9 digits (here: 185375390x) are actually codes, while the last one (xxxxxxxxx4) is used for checking if the other digits are correct, hence its name – check digit.

 The check digit is a value needed to be added to the control number so that it is divisible by 11.
 The control number is made of the first 9 digits (GE, PP and TE) and is the sum of the 1st digit multiplied by 10, plus the 2nd digit multiplied by 9, plus the 3rd digit multiplied by 8, … , plus the 9th digit multiplied by 2.